 1. Assess where you stand, then begin to heal with kindness

 The journey of learning to trust each other cannot begin unless you know where you’re starting from.
 This requires honest introspection.
-The first order of business is to honestly acknowledge what brought you to this point.
+You must begin by honestly acknowledging what brought you to this point.
 Was it infidelity?
 If so, what kind: physical, financial, or emotional cheating?
-Or has trust withered away because of a lack of respect and support in the relationship?
+Or has emotional trust withered away because of a lack of respect and support in the relationship?

 2. 10-minute cuddle sessions – A simple trust exercise for two

-Likewise, you can also try to spend some time looking deeply into each other’s eyes.
-Eyes are the mirrors of the soul, so try to look into each other’s eyes for a specific duration and see how that makes you feel.
-This can be among the most effective trust-building exercises for couples after infidelity, as in these cases, intimacy takes a massive hit along with trust.
+Likewise, you can also try to spend time looking deeply into each other’s eyes.
+Even research shows that eye contact leads to the release of hormones associated with attraction/affection, specifically phenylethylamine and oxytocin.
+So, this can be among the most effective vulnerability exercises for restoring trust after infidelity (as in these cases, physical intimacy takes a massive hit along with trust).

 3. Add an element of playfulness to the relationship